Curba/optiRISCV/README.md

-# optiMIPS - Mips-Assembler
+# optiRISCV - Papatya ISA Assembler
-Basic assembler for MIPS ISA.
+Basic assembler for Papatya ISA.
+(Advice you to check the CPU that the ISA is published for.)

 Build for Computer Architecture Course in METU NCC by Electrical and Electronics Engineering students.

-It doesn't have all of the MIPS ISA but new instructions can be implemented easly.
+It is fork from optiMIPS MIPS assembler updated for custom Papatya ISA that is inspired by RISCV set.

 Follow comments inside the assemblr.py for adding new instructions.